 Honoring Mill Creek Valley: Mother Wit Book Discussion

-Mark your calendar for a virtual book discussion with author Malaika Horne, PhD, on her book Mother Wit – Exalting Motherhood while Honoring a Great Mother.
+If you missed it live, watch this virtual discussion with author Malaika Horne, PhD, about her book Mother Wit – Exalting Motherhood while Honoring a Great Mother.

 The author will read a short excerpt and then be joined by her sister Gwen Moore, curator at the Missouri Historical Society, followed by participant Q&A moderated by journalist Jade Harrell.
 Having grown up in the Mill Creek Valley community, Dr. Horne’s book is “a moving tribute to a devoted mother whose determination, dedication and strong character allowed her family to breach barriers of race, class and economic want to achieve measurable success.” – Gwen Moore